Michael Doheny: Rebellion of 1848

-During the summer of 1847, Doheny began setting up "Confederate Clubs" around Tipperary as well as helping James Fintan Lalor's attempt to setup a tenant's league branch in Holycross.
+During the summer of 1847, Doheny began setting up "Confederate Clubs" around Tipperary as well as helping James Fintan Lalor's attempt to set up a tenant's league branch in Holycross.

-Doheny was amongst a small amount of Young Irelanders attracted to Lalor's revolutionary agrarian philosophy, however, he supported Smith O'Brien over John Mitchel in January 1848 when Mitchel called for revolution.
+Doheny was among a small amount of Young Irelanders attracted to Lalor's revolutionary agrarian philosophy.
+However, he supported Smith O'Brien over John Mitchel in January 1848 when Mitchel called for revolution.
 Doheny's position changed after Mitchel was convicted for treason felony in May, with Doheny now prepared to support an outright rebellion.
-In turn Doheny was arrested for seditious speechmaking on 12 July in Cashel.
-He was bailed out on 20 July, just 9 days before the beginning of the Young Ireland rebellion.
-Doheny's attempts to raise men up in Tipperary but his efforts were held back by William Smith O'Brien's indecisiveness.
+In turn, Doheny was arrested for seditious speechmaking on 12 July in Cashel.
+He was bailed out on 20 July, 9 days before the beginning of the Young Ireland rebellion.
+Doheny attempted to raise men in Tipperary, but his efforts were held back by William Smith O'Brien's indecisiveness.

 After action in Ballingarry on 31 July fell apart, Doheny fled to the Mountain of Slievenamon.
-For the next two months Doheny evaded the authorities alongside James Stephens all across Munster.
+For the next two months Doheny evaded the authorities alongside James Stephens across Munster.
+On Sept.
+8, 1848, he penned a poem "Song of a Fugitive" at a location described as a "Cool Mountain Wood".
 Doheny eventually escaped Ireland by dressing as a priest and boarding a cattle ship travelling from Cork to Bristol.
-From there Doheny immediately proceeded to Paris in France, where he reunited with Stephens.
+From there, Doheny proceeded to Paris in France, where he reunited with Stephens.
 The two were joined by fellow rebel John O'Mahony.
 The trio remained in Paris for two months before departing for New York City.